Anton Karlsson (ice hockey, born 1996)

-Anton Karlsson (born August 3, 1996) is a Swedish professional ice hockey forward who is currently playing with Storhamar Ishockey in the Eliteserien (Norway).
-He was selected in the 5th round (164th overall) by Lokomotiv Yaroslavl in the 2013 KHL Junior Draft and was also drafted by the Arizona Coyotes in the third round (87th overall) of the 2014 NHL Entry Draft.
+Anton Karlsson (born August 3, 1996) is a Swedish professional ice hockey forward who is currently playing with Manchester Storm in the UK's Elite Ice Hockey League (EIHL).
+He was selected in the 5th round (164th overall) by Lokomotiv Yaroslavl in the 2013 KHL Junior Draft and was also drafted by the Arizona Coyotes in the third round (87th overall) of the 2014 NHL entry draft.

 Playing career

 At the age of 17, Karlsson made his professional debut on loan from Frölunda HC with the Mora IK of HockeyAllsvenskan during the 2013–14 season, appearing in 9 scoreless games.

 Karlsson made his Swedish Hockey League debut playing with Skellefteå AIK during the 2014–15 SHL season, playing in 6 games for 1 assist before returning to Frölunda HC mid-season on November 29, 2014.

 On April 23, 2017, Karlsson left Frölunda for a second time, signing a two-year contract with former team, Leksands IF of the Allsvenskan.

+Karlsson has since played in Austria for EC VSV, Sweden with Falu IF, Norway with Storhamar and Stjernen, Czech Republic with Orli Znojmo and Denmark with SønderjyskE.

+Then in November 2025, Karlsson agreed terms with Scottish Elite Ice Hockey League side Fife Flyers.
+On 1 July 2026, Karlsson moved to fellow EIHL side Manchester Storm.